Science with a Next-Generation Very Large Array

 KSG4: Using Pulsars in the Galactic Center to Make a Fundamental Test of Gravity

-Pulsars in the Galactic Center represent clocks moving in the space-time potential of a super-massive black hole and would enable qualitatively new tests of theories of gravity.
-More generally, they offer the opportunity to constrain the history of star formation, stellar dynamics, stellar evolution, and the magneto-ionic medium in the Galactic Center.
+Pulsars in the Galactic Center represent clocks moving in the space-time potential of a supermassive black hole.
+Imaging these via ngVLA would enable qualitatively new tests of theories of gravity.
+More generally, this would offer the opportunity to constrain the history of star formation, stellar dynamics, stellar evolution, and the magneto-ionic medium in the Galactic Center.
 The ngVLA combination of sensitivity and frequency range will enable it to probe much deeper into the likely Galactic Center pulsar population to address fundamental questions in relativity and stellar evolution.